 Most will also look at the source of a download (such as the website or file location) and check that has not been compromised or is a known source of malware.
 This can also include blocking annoying website pop-ups.

-The most advanced types of antivirus solutions (such as Sophos Intercept X) will monitor PCs for unusual activity symptomatic of a virus attack.
+The most advanced types of antivirus solutions (such as Microsoft Defender For Business) will monitor PCs for unusual activity symptomatic of a virus attack.
 For example, should a PC suddenly begin to encrypt files at speed, the antivirus solution will recognise this as a pattern of a ransomware attack.
 It will then stop the activity and block all attempts to encrypt anything further.

 The importance of antivirus

-It’s essential to have an antivirus solution to protect yourself against cyber threats and safeguard your business data from malicious viruses and malware.
+Now you know about antivirus software, it’s essential to have an antivirus solution to protect yourself against cyber threats and safeguard your business data from malicious viruses and malware.
+One step better than traditional antivirus is Endpoint Protection.

 Computer viruses – and the ways they are deployed – are growing in sophistication, so that even the best-trained user will occasionally fall for a trap.